 This is my mother-in-law’s recipe.
 It’s a keeper, I promise.

-- Bring the brown sugar and corn syrup to a boil.
+Bring the brown sugar and corn syrup to a boil.
 Stir constantly and add the butter pieces and sweetened condensed milk.
-Continue stirring constantly over a medium heat.
+Continue stirring constantly over medium heat.
 Cook to a semi-firm ball.
 If I drop some caramel in a cup of cold water and if it can be made into a semi-firm ball...it's ready.
 This makes a lot of caramel for popcorn.
 I like to buy "Nu-crisp" already popped popcorn at Harmon's grocery store, or a similar grocery store.
-The package I used today is called "Corn Pops" (not the cereal corn pops).
-Put the popped popcorn or corn pops in a very large greased/buttered bowl so you are ready to stir the caramel over 1 pound of popcorn very quickly.
+The package I used today is called "Corn Pops" (not the cereal corn pops) and a package of buttered popped popcorn.
+Put the popped popcorn and/or corn pops in a very large greased/buttered bowl so you are ready to stir the caramel over 1 pound of popcorn very quickly.
 You can add peanuts, pecans or almonds, enjoy.

 Grandma’s Raisin Filled Cookies